getgauge/test-data-spike/README.md

 * This is a sample app where Gauge specs can be run.
 It comprises of
 	- `Specification` section where the spec is defined.
 	- `Step Implementation` section where implementations for given specs are written.
+Currently, it supports only Java.
 	- `Entities` section defines various entities and test data partitions within them.
 These sections will have predefined content for ease.